 We teach these subjects through a thematic topic approach with the children studying a topic for a term at a time.
 The curriculum is designed so that children will enjoy and engage in a variety of exciting learning opportunities.

 PE is one of the key successes of a healthy child and is fundamentally important at Meredale.
-The school hall, playground, park and playing field provide many opportunities for physical activity, including an annual sports day.
+The school hall, playground and playing field provide many opportunities for physical activity, including an annual sports day.
 Futhermore, swimming lessons take place on a weekly basis for all years, at the local swimming pool.

 Creative Arts and Music